mpavlov/asiaq/README.md

 -   `port` [Default 5432 for Postgres, 1521 for Oracle]
 -   `storage_encrypted` [Default True]
 -   `multi_az` [Default True]
+-   `backup_retention_period` How many days should daily backups be retained?
+Setting to 0 disables automatic backups.
+[Default 1, Range >=0, <=35]
+-   `preferred_backup_window` A window for daily backups.
+Format is hh24:mi-hh24:mi, timezone is UTC, window must be at least 30 minutes long, and the selected window must not conflict with the maintenance window.
+-   `preferred_maintenance_window` A window for weekly maintenance.
+Format is ddd:hh24:mi-ddd:hh24:mi, timezone is UTC, window must be at least 30 minutes long, and the selected window must not conflict with the backup window.

+Default backup and maintenance windows are taken from the time wedge given in the [AWS docs](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.BackingUpAndRestoringAmazonRDSInstances.html)

 ### Commands for managing RDS
 List RDS instances for an environment.
 Optionally display database URL.